theyCallMeDudu/local-weather/README.md

+# Local Weather
+This is a didactic project made to exercise concepts of React Js.
+When we open it on the browser, it requires permission to access your GPS location so that it can give us the current weather of our current location.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).